View photo gallery of Chalke History Festival 2024

 History has rarely been more important than now.
-The Chalke History Festival programme for 2024 will reflect this, dealing with themes and concerns that dominate our current lives.
-The festival planning team will also be mixing the timings up a little this year, so as to avoid a wall of events all running concurrently, and there will be an increase in the number of panels and discussions.
+The Chalke History Festival programme for 2024 reflects this, dealing with themes and concerns that dominate our current lives.
+The festival planning team are also mixing the timings up a little this year to avoid a wall of events all running concurrently, and there’s an increase in the number of panels and discussions.
 The aim is to provoke more conversation and debate about how the past guides us to the present and helps us prepare for the future.
-The line-up will show the threads and patterns of history and help those who visit to think about our history in different ways, and also help people to contextualise and make sense of the current rather tumultuous world we live in.
+The line-up shows the threads and patterns of history and helps those who visit to think about our history in different ways, and also helps people to contextualise and make sense of the current rather tumultuous world we live in.

-This coming year is going to be historic in a number of ways.
-Not only does it mark the 80th anniversary of D-Day, and the largest amphibious invasion in military history during the Second World War, but it will also bear witness to a truly remarkable milestone in human history.
+This year is historic in a number of ways.
+Not only does it mark the 80th anniversary of D-Day, and the largest amphibious invasion in military history during the Second World War, but it also bears witness to a truly remarkable milestone in human history.
 In 2024, over four billion people – more than half of the world’s population across more than 40 countries – will go to the polls and the global political landscape could be profoundly changed forever.
 At the Chalke History Festival, these important topics and more will be discussed.

-There will be more performance this year, with no less than eight different acts and performers speaking around the site – every day and throughout the week – from light-hearted yarns through to expert traditional crafts people, and from the Iron Age through to the Second World War.
-In addition, there will be five main venues for talks and discussions, so there will be a huge amount on offer.
+There are more performance this year, with no less than eight different acts and performers speaking around the site – every day and throughout the week – from light-hearted yarns through to expert traditional crafts people, and from the Iron Age through to the Second World War.
+In addition, there’s five main venues for talks and discussions, so there’s a huge amount on offer.

-The layout of the site will be slightly different too as the team has given thought to the whole experience of how visitors can view the many events on offer.
-The main tent will be set-dressed on the stage, the second venue will be a vaudeville-style Spiegel tent and the outdoor stage will be a honeycomb dome design and closer to the hub of the main activities.
-There will also be more live music, including an ABBA tribute act on the Friday night and a D-Day Dance on the Saturday evening.
-Each night there will be a different live music act, as well as on the Sunday a five-course lunchtime historical banquet.
+The layout of the site is slightly different too.
+The main tent is set-dressed on the stage, the second venue is a vaudeville-style Spiegel tent and the outdoor stage is a honeycomb dome design and closer to the hub of the main activities.
+There’s more live music, including an ABBA tribute act on the Friday night and a D-Day Dance on the Saturday evening.
+Each night there’s a different live music act, as well as on the Sunday a five-course lunchtime historical banquet.

 Over 200 fascinating talks, given by incredible historians and entitled ‘Chalke Talk’, can be heard on the Chalke History Festival podcast.
 These talks have been taken from more than a decade of festival appearances.